-(Update 01/12/2021) Since we first published this article, several new features have been announced, one film has been pushed back to 2022, and others have been rescheduled within 2021.
+(Update 01/27/2021) Since we first published this article, several new features have been announced, two films have been pushed back to 2022, and others have been rescheduled within 2021.
 We’ve updated the list accordingly.

 This time each year, we publish a preview of the major animated features due to come out in the U.S. the following year.
 The lists are never definitive — release dates are liable to change at the best of times — but this one comes with an extra-large caveat.
 We simply don’t know how much more damage the coronavirus is planning to wreak on the release schedule.

 In fact, attentive readers will notice that eight of the 22 films below were included in last year’s list.
 The likes of Minions: The Rise of Gru and Raya and the Last Dragon subsequently drifted into 2021, due to production delays and release reshuffles.

 The pandemic has also pushed us to broaden our criteria a little.
 In past years, we omitted straight-to-streaming titles (unless they were produced by the streamers themselves).
 Now that major tentpoles like Pixar’s Soul are skipping theaters, that rule makes a little less sense.
 Of the films below, The Spongebob Movie: Sponge on the Run has already been converted into a streaming release in the U.S., and others may well follow suit.

 In last year’s list, six of the 17 films were sequels or franchise spin-offs.
 This year, it’s 10 out of 23.
 Netflix has announced only one original animated feature, down from two in 2020 (although it may very well have another original film or two by the end of year, before ramping up in a big way starting in 2022).
 Meanwhile, Apple apparently has no follow-up to this year’s Wolfwalkers, its first animated feature.